-Be honest.
-Chances are you’re thinking of either a Ghandi-esque spiritualist or that substitute yoga teacher you had that one time who kept talking about their third eye when you were trying to get your downward dog on.
-You probably didn’t think of high ranking CEOs - or even me.
+Be honest. meditation Chances are you’re thinking of either a Ghandi-esque spiritualist or that substitute yoga teacher you had that once who kept talking about their third eye when you were trying to get your downward dog on.
+You probably didn’t think of high-ranking CEOs – or even me.

-Most likely the image was followed by a second thought: I don’t have hours to spend sitting still trying to find inner peace.
-I’ve got a business to run, a house to clean, meals to cook and a family to wrangle.
-I’m lucky if I can find the time to go to the bathroom, let alone the time it takes to clear your head out.
+Most likely, the image was followed by a second thought: I don’t have hours sitting still trying to find inner peace.
+I’ve got a business to run, a house to clean, meals to cook, and a family to wrangle.
+I’m lucky if I can find the time to go to the bathroom, let alone the time it takes to clear my head out.

 WHAT IS MEDITATION?

-That’s right, mindfulness meditation is all about being in the moment and concentrating on your breath going into your body without chasing those thoughts that are always racing through your head.
-You can practice mindfulness in small doses - such as really being present while you eat your dinner and appreciating every mouthful, instead of shovelling it into your mouth over the sink and barely chewing (guilty!).
+That’s right; mindfulness meditation is all about being in the moment and concentrating on your breath going into your body without chasing those thoughts that are always racing through your head.
+You can practice mindfulness in small doses – such as being present.
+At the same time, you eat your dinner and appreciate every mouthful instead of shoveling it into your mouth over the sink and barely chewing (guilty!).

-Transcendental meditation on the other hand is the type of meditation we’re all more familiar with and involves concentrating on a mantra that you repeat in your head.
-This can be an intention for something you want to concentrate on in your life or, in the case of pretty much all the meditations you’ve seen on TV, a sound such as the traditional “om”.
+Transcendental meditation, on the other hand, is the type of meditation we’re all more familiar with and involves concentrating on a mantra you repeat in your head.
+This can be an intention for something you want to concentrate on in your life or, in the case of pretty much all the meditations you’ve seen on TV, a sound such as the traditional “om.”

-Whatever type of meditation you choose to practice, the goal is to be present in the moment and experience the sensations in your body as well as your thoughts and emotions without following them.
+Whatever type of meditation you choose to practice, the goal is to be present at the moment and experience the sensations in your body and your thoughts and emotions without following them.
 It’s like standing on a busy train platform.
 You see the trains pull in and can acknowledge where they’re going, but you don’t get on any of them.

 BENEFITS OF MEDITATION ON YOUR BODY

 But that’s not where the benefits stop.
-Meditation can also help your body in a more physical way by helping to ease blood pressure, which is one of the biggest risk factors of heart attacks.
-Regular meditation has also been linked to decreased mortality with older patients, as well as a decrease in blood pressure related symptoms in high-risk groups.
+Meditation can also help your body more physically by helping to ease blood pressure, which is one of the biggest risk factors for heart attacks.
+Regular meditation has also been linked to decreased mortality in older patients, as well as a decrease in blood pressure-related symptoms in high-risk groups.
 It can also help with inflammation that can contribute to those feelings of depression.

-Importantly - and unsurprisingly for anyone who has tried to meditate and found themselves snoring - meditation can also help with your sleep.
-Whether you’re a bit of an insomniac or just struggle with sleeping through the night when you’re stressed out, meditation can help you get a good night’s rest and in some cases can be as effective as sleeping medications.
-If you’re stressed out and unable to sleep it just continues the cycle of stress that makes you feel frazzled and look like you just stuck your finger into an electrical socket.
+Importantly – and unsurprisingly for anyone who has tried to meditate and found themselves snoring – meditation can also help with your sleep.
+Whether you’re a bit of an insomniac or struggle with sleeping through the night when you’re stressed out, meditation can help you get a good night’s rest and, in some cases, can be as effective as sleeping medications.
+If you’re stressed out and unable to sleep it continues the cycle of stress that makes you feel frazzled and look like you just stuck your finger into an electrical socket.

 MEDITATION AND YOUR BRAIN

 The most exciting benefit that we’re discovering about meditation is how it can affect your brain.
-Sure, reducing stress and anxiety is one of the mental benefits that should have you getting excited about embracing a life in the slow lane, but there is growing evidence that meditation can actually help you to re-wire your brain.
+Sure, reducing stress and anxiety is one of the mental benefits that should get you excited about embracing life in the slow lane.
+Still, there is growing evidence that meditation can help you to re-wire your brain.

-On a basic level, even a short course of regular editation can improve cognitive function - that means you’re better at focusing, have better control over your emotions and even improved memory.
+On a basic level, even a short course of regular meditation can improve cognitive function – that means you’re better at focusing, have better control over your emotions, and even improved memory.
 In a recent Harvard study, researchers used regular MRIs to assess the changes made to the brain through regular meditation and found an increase in grey-matter density in the hippocampus.
-This part of the brain is associated with learning, memory, self-awareness, compassion and introspection.
+This part of the brain is associated with learning, memory, self-awareness, compassion, and introspection.

-Well improving brain function is always a good thing.
-Especially if you’re anything like me and occasionally find yourself staring at your computer screen for what feels like hours trying to figure out if “that” is actually a word.
-These changes to the grey matter can also help you train your brain to become more focused and productive during the day.
+Well, improving brain function is always a good thing.
+Especially if you’re anything like me and occasionally find yourself staring at your computer screen for what feels like hours trying to figure out if “that” is a word, these changes to the grey matter can also help you train your brain to become more focused and productive during the day.

-This isn’t a change that only occurs immediately following a meditation session either - they’re alterations to the make-up of your brain that you can build upon every day.
-With each meditation session you’re training your brain to focus on the here and now - whether that’s a physical sensation, an emotion or a memory.
-This is a skill that your body automatically transfers to your day to day life and helps you to become more productive and generally better.
+This isn’t a change that only occurs immediately following a meditation session either – they’re alterations to the make-up of your brain that you can build upon daily.
+With each meditation session, you’re training your brain to focus on the here and now – whether that’s a physical sensation, an emotion, or a memory.
+This is a skill that your body automatically transfers to your day-to-day life and helps you to become more productive and generally better.

 Mindfulness meditation is a great way to start dipping your toes into the world of meditation because it is all about experiencing the moment that you’re in.
-You can be mindful while eating dinner, exercising or even while lying in bed before you go to sleep.
-The key is to focus on your breathing and the effect that it has on your body, acknowledge distracting thoughts and intentionally bring yourself back to your breathing.
-Set yourself a timer and you’ll be surprised how quickly time can pass while you’re meditating.
+You can be mindful while eating dinner, exercising, or even lying in bed before you go to sleep.
+The key is to focus on your breathing and the effect that it has on your body, acknowledge distracting thoughts, and intentionally bring yourself back to your breathing.
+Set yourself a timer, and you’ll be surprised how quickly time can pass while meditating.

 Whether you need to download an app to guide you or take a few classes to get a feel for it you’ll find that the benefits will work their way into all aspects of your life.
-Making you a more efficient worker, a better parent and a happier person all round.
+Making you a more efficient worker, a better parent, and a happier person all around.
 And who doesn’t want that?